Medicine Ball Push-Up exercise demonstration image

 How to Perform

-Place a medicine ball on the floor.
-Kneel down and position both hands centered on top of the ball, assuming a high plank position with feet close together, and body straight from head to heels.
+Place a medicine ball on the floor and assume a high plank position with both hands gripping the ball sides, body straight from head to heels, core engaged.

 Coaching Tips